apache/apisix/docs/en/latest/getting-started.md

 }
 ```

-This routing configuration means that all matching inbound requests will be forwarded to the backend service `httpbin.org:80` when they meet **all** the rules listed below:
+This routing configuration means that all matching inbound requests will be forwarded to the Upstream `httpbin.org:80` when they meet **all** the rules listed below:

 - The HTTP method of the request is `GET`.
 - The request header contains the `host` field, and its value is `example.com`.